platform9-incubator/k8s-rsc-req-changer/README.md

 ## Examples
 ```
-k8s_rsc_req_changer foo- cpu 50m # changes the cpu request of all containers named foo-xxx to 50m
+k8s_rsc_req_changer foo- cpu 50m # changes (or adds) the cpu request of all containers named foo-xxx to 50m
 k8s_rsc_req_changer foo- memory 0 # removes the memory request of all containers named foo-xxx if present
 ```
 ## Building the program